amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 ##### junit/xunit

-The JUnit reporter helps you to create xml reports for your CI server.
+A WebdriverIO reporter that creates Jenkins compatible XML based JUnit reports.
 Add it to the reports array in the config file and define the directory where the xml files should get stored. webdriverIO will create an xml file for each instance under test and the filename will contain the browser and OS.
+Please note, this has been added in .config.

 To generate and view an allure report locally, run `npm run junit-report`.